 Understand that the number one obstacle of most college wrestling coaches is attendance.
 Understand that people go to wrestling matches to watch wrestlers they know and have followed for most of their careers.
 When talent is even, the coach will go with the local wrestler to fill the stands.
 It is just human nature.

-Third, on the roster look for familiar names.
+Third, look for familiar names on the roster.

 Did they improve during their time there, or did they underachieve?